 Gella’s Diner an Lb.
 Brewing Co.,117 East 11th Street, Hays

 You can be sitting in a table or booth at The Brazen Bull in WaKeeney literally one minute after you exit Kansas I-70.
 It is that close!
-You’ll definitely want to start your meal with the sky high stack of hand dipped Onion Ring Stack.
-For lunch or dinner, consider a steak, burger, or fresh salad, but make sure Philly fries are your side dish.
+You’ll want to start your meal with the sky-high stack of hand-dipped Onion Ring Stack.
+Consider a steak, burger, or fresh salad for lunch or dinner, but make sure Philly fries are your side dish.
 What a cool creation, sliced fried potatoes topped with onions, mushrooms, peppers, and melted cheese, seasoned to perfection.

 The Brazen Bull, 717 S. 2nd Street, WaKeeney

-Craving a fantastic Ribeye, Prime Rib, or Country Fried Steak?
+Are you craving a fantastic Ribeye, Prime Rib, or Country Fried Steak?
 The Western Kansas Saloon and Grill has them and much more.
-WaKeeney’s premier sit-down restaurant also has interesting decor that includes many huge locally painted landscapes featuring WaKeeney patrons and a year-round Christmas Tree.
-Only fitting for the Christmas Capitol of Kansas.
+WaKeeney’s premier sit-down restaurant also has exciting decor that includes many huge locally painted landscapes featuring WaKeeney patrons and a year-round Christmas Tree—only fitting for the Christmas Capitol of Kansas.

 Western Kansas Saloon and Grill, 121 N Main Street, WaKeeney